 Declarations can be made in any order, whether they are types, constants, procedures, nested modules or variables.

-GNU Modula-2 also allows programmers to interface to C
+GNU Modula-2 also allows programmers to interface to C and

 assembly language.

-GNU Modula-2 provides support for the special tokens __LINE__
+GNU Modula-2 provides support for the special tokens __LINE__,

 these tokens will occur even if the ‘-fcpp’ option is not